 Lauren McBride is the study coordinator for the Collab Lab.
 She got her bachelor’s degree from Emory University in 2019 in Business Administration and Physics, and she joined the Collab Lab after working in consulting for two years.
 Lauren is passionate about finding psychosocial interventions for people with Severe Mental Illness.
 She hopes to get her PhD in Clinical Psychology so that she can have a career as a researcher and clinician.

 Elissa Gomez [she/her/hers] is a third-year undergraduate student at UC San Diego majoring in Public Health Community Sciences and minoring in Psychology.
-Her future career interests include working with refugee and immigrant women to help them develop interpersonal skills to navigate gender discrimination in healthcare.
+Her future career interests include researching physical activity interventions among Hispanic female adolescents to help them develop sustainable health behaviors.
 She intends to apply what she learns at the Collab Lab about ethical clinical practices, mental health stigmatization, and autonomy in treatment decision-making in her future work endeavors to respect individuals’ lived experiences.

 Sydney Seaton is a third-year undergraduate at UCSD and she is majoring in Clinical Psychology.
 She plans on becoming a therapist and working with middle and high school students in underrepresented communities to make mental healthcare more accessible and destigmatize the discussion of mental illness and treatment in the school system.
 She hopes that education about mental health and wellness will encourage teenagers to share their experiences and be comfortable with making decisions about treatment with their clinicians.